indiesites/simple/README.md

 # simple

-some ports are simpler than others
+Some ports are simpler than others.